yungyuc/ynote/writing/2021/pyboost11/pyboost11.rst

 It is very rare to need to use pybind11 and Boost.Python together.
-When it happens, I guess you either use Boost.Python already and want or need to use pybind11 to replace it, or need to combine two systems using different tools.
+When it happens, I guess you either use Boost.Python already and want or need to use pybind11 to replace it, or need to combine two systems that unfortunately chose the different tools.

 If you are creating a new wrapping layer, choose pybind11_, because modern C++ is the way to go, and pybind11 offers much cleaner and powerful API.